Why Your Breaststroke Technique is Failing You

 This drill gives you the chance to observe your entire pull and also feel the power of each pull you take.
 Try to change up little things, like your elbow position, your body tension, your pull power etc. and see how they influence your stroke and your power while moving through the water.

 Now it’s time for you to take the guesswork out of swimming faster freestyle!
 Implement these 4 foolproof freestyle catch and pull drills into your training sessions and become a better freestyler.
 With our foolproof drills you will learn how to swim an efficient and powerful freestyle stroke.
-If you want to further improve your overall freestyle stroke, we recommend our 5 quick tips to improve your freestyle stroke blog.
+If you want to master your freestyle technique, go ahead and check out this eBook.

 To measure your improvements during your training sessions, start training with the all-new TritonWear device.
 The wearable device tucks under your cap and records your workout as you swim.
 You remain focused on training and improve your freestyle stroke, kick, flip turns and streamline, while TritonWear captures the intel you need to swim faster.
 To learn more about how TritonWear shows swimmers their strengths and weaknesses based on data collected while you are swimming click here.